© Crown Copyright/MoD

 So far funding of £609,746 has been drawn down into Wiltshire from the Community Covenant Grant Scheme.
 Successful projects have included support for families, advocacy for veterans, arts projects and improved sports and community facilities.

 The MCI Partnership Board provides strategic direction and guidance to the partnership and MCI Delivery Group.

-The Board comprises: The Leader Wiltshire Council, Commander 43 (Wessex) Brigade, Cabinet Member for Economy, Skills and Transport, Corporate Director, Service Director Economy & Enterprise, Swindon & Wiltshire Local Enterprise Partnership representative, Defence Infrastructure Organisation, Defence Technical Training, Homes & Communities Agency, Community First/Plain Action, and work stream leads as necessary.
+The Board comprises: The Leader Wiltshire Council, Commander 43 (Wessex) Brigade, Cabinet Member for Economy, Skills and Transport, Corporate Director, Associate Director Economic Development and Planning Services, Swindon & Wiltshire Local Enterprise Partnership representative, Defence Infrastructure Organisation, Defence Technical Training, Homes & Communities Agency, Community First/Plain Action, and work stream leads as necessary.
 The Board meets every 8-10 weeks.

 The MCI Delivery Group measures progress on the work streams in the partnership.

-The Delivery Group comprises: Corporate Director, Service Director Economy & Enterprise, and representatives from the Communications Team, Communities & Voluntary Sector Support, Economy & Enterprise Projects, Finance, HQ 43 (Wessex) Brigade, Housing, NHS Clinical Commissioning Group, Plain Action Programme Manager, Public Health, Research, Schools Strategic Planning, Spatial Planning, and the MCI Manager.
+The Delivery Group comprises: Corporate Director, Associate Director Economic Development and Planning Services, and representatives from the Communications Team, Communities & Voluntary Sector Support, Economy & Enterprise Projects, Finance, HQ 43 (Wessex) Brigade, Housing, NHS Clinical Commissioning Group, Plain Action Programme Manager, Public Health, Research, Schools Strategic Planning, Spatial Planning, and the MCI Manager.
 The Delivery Group meets about every 6 weeks.

 © Crown Copyright/MoD